ayushm/mixmax-mentions-slashcommand/README.md

 On hover over the highlight, recipients can also see the the person's email.

-The code is based off of the sample code at http://sdk.mixmax.com/docs/tutorial-giphy-link-preview and calls Facebook's Graph API https://developers.facebook.com/docs/graph-api/reference/event
+The code is based off of the sample code at http://sdk.mixmax.com/docs/tutorial-giphy-slash-command

 ### Installation